chinamike65/hugo-tuolesi/content/book6/book6en.md

 Sakyamuni is the founder of Buddhism.
 His surname is Gautama, his childhood name is Siddhartha.
 Sakyamuni is a family caste.
 The meaning of the saint of the Ka tribe.

-Siddha became proficient in 64 arts over the years.
-He became a monk at the age of 29, and at the age of 35, on the evening of April 14, he subdued all demons.
+Siddhartha became proficient in 64 arts over the years.
+He left home to become a monk at the age of 29, and at the age of 35, on the evening of April 14, he subdued all demons.

 Therefore, the fifteenth day of the fourth lunar month is the  day of Buddha Shakyamuni's enlightenment.

-Forty-nine days after Sakyamuni became a Buddha, he started to turn the Wheel of Four Noble Truths at Varanas on the fourth day of the sixth month of that year; then, on the fifteenth day of the third month of the following year, he turned the Wheel of Formless Dharma for the second time at Ling Vulture Mountain.
+Forty-nine days after Sakyamuni became a Buddha, he started to turn the Wheel of Four Noble Truths at Varanasi on the fourth day of the sixth month of that year.
+Then, on the fifteenth day of the third month of the following year, he turned the Wheel of Formless Dharma for the second time at Vulture Peak.

 At the age of 47, he turned the wheel of Falun three times in Fawbajin and other places, and taught the method of righteousness but not righteousness.

 Buddha preached sutras for 47 years in his life, and saved countless sentient beings.
-On April 15, when he was 81 years old, he passed away in the city of Kusinagar.
+On April 15, when he was 81 years old, he passed away in the city of Kusinagara.

-Section 1 Birth and Boyhood
+Section 1 - Birth and Boyhood

-More than 2,500 years ago, on the eighth day of the fourth lunar month, Sakyamuni was born in the Lumbini Garden in ancient India, now in Nepal.
+More than 2,500 years ago, on the eighth day of the fourth lunar month, Sakyamuni was born in the Lumbini Garden in ancient India, in modern-day Nepal.

-His father, King Jingfan, was the king of Kapilavastu, who was very wise and benevolent.
-His mother, Madam Maya, was a princess of Koli, and she was very wise.
+His father, King Suddhodana, was the king of Kapilavastu, who was very wise and benevolent.
+His mother, Queen Mayadevi, was a princess of Koli, and she was very wise.
 When she was forty-five years old, she conceived a prince.

 The birth on June 15th, and the birth on April 8th of the following year.
 Tibetan Buddhism believes that it was born on April 15th, and Buddhist scriptures record that it was born on the full moon day.

-After the prince was born, he could walk seven steps around, and seven lotus flowers appeared at the foot of his feet.
-Then, he looked around, pointed to the sky with one finger, and pointed to the ground, and said to himself: Heaven and earth, I am the only one.
+After the prince was born, he took seven steps, and seven lotus flowers appeared at his feet.
+Then, he looked around, pointed to the sky with one finger, and pointed to the ground, and said: Behold me!
+I will be the first of all human beings!

-According to Buddhist scriptures, the gods of the thirty-three days, including the Great Brahma, were overjoyed when they heard that the prince was born, and came to the world to bathe the prince.
+According to Buddhist scriptures, the gods of the Heaven of the Thirty-Three, including the Great Brahma, were overjoyed when they heard that the prince was born, and came to the world to bathe the prince.

-Parents were overjoyed to have a child in their later years, so when the prince returned to the palace, the whole country celebrated.
+His parents were overjoyed to have a child in their later years, so when the prince returned to the palace, the whole country celebrated.

-At this time, there was a high-achieving Brahmin named Asida.
+At this time, there was a Brahmin sage named Asita.
 He said: The prince has a dignified appearance.
-If he can become a monk in the future, he will definitely become enlightened; if he is at home, he will definitely become a wheel-turning holy king.
+If he can become a monk in the future, he will definitely become enlightened; if he stays at home, he will definitely become a wheel-turning holy king.

 The Holy King of Wheel Turning is the great king who rules the whole world.
-After listening to this, the King of Pure Rice placed very high hopes on the prince.
+After hearing this, the King Suddhodana placed very high hopes on the prince.
 Therefore, he named him Siddhartha, which means auspiciousness and the achievement of all merits.
 I hope that the prince will become a prince in the future.
 Wheel King.

-In order to prevent him from becoming a monk, the king of Jingfan was very strict with the prince, so there were many obstacles in the cause of the prince's monkhood.
+In order to prevent him from becoming a monk, King Suddhodana was very strict with the prince, so there were many obstacles in the way of the prince's monkhood.

-Seven days after the birth of Prince Siddhartha, his mother died and was brought up by his aunt, Mahapajapati, who loved the prince as her own son.
+Seven days after the birth of Prince Siddhartha, his mother died and he was brought up by his aunt, Mahapajapati, who loved the prince as her own son.

-At the age of seven, the prince began to read, and the wise prince knew everything, and when he was twelve or three years old, he knew everything.
+At the age of seven, the prince began to read, and the wise prince knew everything, and when he was twelve or thirteen years old, he knew everything.

 Later, he learned the art of war and martial arts, and he became proficient quickly.
 In a competition of royal children, he performed outstandingly.
-The best of the princes could shoot through three drums with one arrow, but the prince could shoot through seven drums with one arrow in a row.
+The best of the princes could shoot through three drums with one arrow, but the prince could shoot through seven drums in a row with one arrow .

-When he grew up, his father let him marry, and he married Yasodhara, the princess of a neighboring country.
+When he grew up, his father let him marry, and he married Yasodhara, the princess of a neighbouring country.

-King Jingfan very much hoped that the prince would inherit the throne, so he built three palaces for him, namely Han, Shu, and Wen, and selected many palace maids to serve him, so that he could live a happy life.
+King Suddhodana very much hoped that the prince would inherit the throne, so he built three palaces for him, namely: a cool palace for spring, one just right for summer, and a warm one for winter, and selected many palace maids to serve him, so that he could live a happy life.

 However, the prince was not interested in the wealth and happiness of the world.

 3

-Section 2 ordination and spiritual practice
+Section 2 - Ordination and spiritual practice

-Prince Siddhartha was very dissatisfied with the caste class inequality in India at that time, and he often wondered: Why was Sudra a slave?
+Prince Siddhartha was very dissatisfied with the inequality of the caste structure in India at that time, and he often wondered: Why are the Sudra slaves?
 Are they not human?
 Is there any way to let them live a free and equal life?

 Once, Prince Siddhartha went to the mountains with his father to play.
 He saw several farmers ploughing the fields.
 They had no clothes on their upper bodies.